Team7tbec/Team7CIC/README.md

 This is Team7's repository for Think Beyond Exams Challenge Members include Kritika Verma, Yash Tomar and Siddhartha Mahajan.

-We've learned to retrieve data from YouTube.
+We've learned how to retrieve data from YouTube.